 Have the child notice – did anything happen?
-Now show them how the electrical current could pass from the battery into the motor, but you haven’t completed a circuit.
+Now show them how the battery is connected to the motor, but one wire isn’t connected to anything.
+You haven’t completed a circuit for the current to travel through.
 Now show how you can take the other wire and connect it to the other end of the battery pack.
 This makes a circuit.
 Now your motor works!

 Whenever the metal clip is touching the battery terminal, the motor spins.
 When it’s not touching, the circuit is broken and it stops spinning.

-A challenge with using the motor for this experiment is that it is hard to see the shaft of the motor spinning (though you can hear it.)
+Note: A challenge with using the motor for this experiment (as you can tell in the video) is that it is hard to SEE the shaft of the motor spinning (though you can hear it.)
 You can place something on the shaft to make it more obvious.
 I have put a large bead on there, and you can watch the bead spin.
 Or I’ve used a cork.
 Use a pen to poke a hole in the cork, and then put it on there.

 You could experiment with the cork.
 Push one hole into the end of the cork, perfectly centered, and the cork should spin smoothly.
 Now poke another hole into the side of the cork, about a third of the way from the top.
 Now the cork is very lopsided, and makes the motor spin unevenly.